getpopper/library/README.md

 ```

 Additional `env` and `secrets` options for a step might be required.
-The `README` of for an image might contain `Environment` and `Secrets`
+The `README` of for an image will contain `Environment` and `Secrets`
-sections describing how to provide this extra information that is
+sections describing how to provide this extra information.
+For
-specific to a step.
-For information about which tag to use, see the
+information about which tags are available for an image, visit the
-corresponding repository at the [Dockerhub Registry][dh].
+corresponding repository of the [`popperized` organization at
+Dockerhub][dh].

 ## Contributing